rbrtjns90/AArch64-python-compiler/README.md

  A Compiler for AArch64 Apple Silicon for a Subset of Python.
  Inspiration from -> https://github.com/tsoding/porth

+Everything is pure python and depends on the standard library.

+For compilation on your machine, you need Xcode installed.
+Open up a shell and type xcode-select --install and you're good to go.

+Usage

+python3 compiler.py python_test.txt

+The executable will be named "output" by default.

+You can specify an executable name as the third argument

+python3 compiler.py python_test.txt executable_file

+python3 compiler.py
 Currently implemented commands
  - Single Line Comments
  - """ Multiline Comments """